All articles

 What size kettlebell should you start with?

-Kettlebells jump in 4 kg increments, so starting size matters:
+Kettlebells often jump in 4 kg increments, so starting size matters.
+There is no reliable men's bell and women's bell.
+Test the movement, not the label:

-The Lake and Lauder study used 12 kg for subjects under 70 kg body weight and 16 kg above, and that stimulus was enough to match a jump squat program.
-When the top of a rep range feels easy for every set, move up a size, or add reps first: progress from 12 to 20 reps on swings before jumping 4 kg.
+The Lake and Lauder study used 12 kg for subjects under 70 kg body weight and 16 kg above.
+That was the trial's loading rule, not a universal buying guide.
+When the top of a rep range leaves more RIR than planned, move up a size or add reps before taking the 4 kg jump.

 Progression works like any program: add reps or load over time and track it.
 The progressive overload calculator tells you when to move up on each lift.